pennyblack-io/sfcc-pennyblack/README.md

 ## Installation

-The installation steps differ slightly between SFRA and SiteGenesis, please follow the common steps and then the steps for your particuarlar setup.
+The installation steps differ slightly between SFRA and SiteGenesis, please follow the common steps and then the steps for your particular setup.

 ### Common Steps

-These steps apply to both SFRA and SiteGensis
+These steps apply to both SFRA and SiteGenesis

 - **Download latest version**
   Download and extract the latest release from the [releases page](https://github.com/pennyblack-io/sfcc-pennyblack/releases)